An orange juice press, whether by hand or electric enables you to enjoy freshly-squeezed OJ with all the vital nutrients.

 This page was last updated on 22nd May, 2023.
 As I write it is late autumn in the Southern-Hemisphere; we are enjoying the limes already but we are waiting impatiently for the oranges and mandarins to ripen.

 Our faithful Valencia of 30-plus years has finally turned up its toes.
 Fortunately we have two new trees, another orange and a mandarin.
 For two-years we had to purchase the fruit.

-Once your citrus trees get to around twenty years old, plant new ones; it really takes them about another five to get established.
+Once your citrus trees get to around twenty-years old, plant new ones; it really takes them about another five to get established.

 Enter the orange juice press into consideration.

-There's certainly a place for the manual squeezer like I'm using.
-The alternative is weak flabby muscles, and then we get tennis elbow or some other arm pain complaint because we are so unfit.
+There's certainly a place for the manual squeezer like I am using.
+The alternative is weak flabby muscles, and then we get tennis elbow or some other arm-pain complaint because we are so unfit.

 There are decided advantages of an electric orange juice press.
-The reaming action certainly extracts more of the pulp; I like this one since you can remove the strainer completely.
+The reaming action certainly extracts more of the pulp.
+I like this one since you can remove the strainer completely.

 The Cuisinart 500 gets excellent reviews and is very affordable.
 It also reverses, removing yet more juice and is